 CANADA WITH KIDS HOW TO PLAN THE PERFECT ROAD TRIP

-The current year seems ideal to choose Canada as your destination.
+The 2017 seemed ideal to choose Canada as your destination.
 Why?
-Because in 2017 Canada?federal state celebrates the?150th anniversary since its birth.
+Because in 2017 Canada federal state celebrated the 150th anniversary since its birth.
 Over the country, the full programme of events and celebrations appear to be extra rich and visitor-oriented.
 An example?
-For the entire year Parks Canada will leave free access to all its National Parks and Cultural Heritage Stes!
-Furthermore, the weak Canadian dollar will get more affordable a destination which is not?exactly low-cost!
-Canada with kids how to plan the perfect road trip??
+For the entire year Parks Canada left free access to all its National Parks and Cultural Heritage Sites!
+Furthermore, the weak Canadian dollar will get more affordable a destination which is not exactly low-cost!
+Canada with kids how to plan the perfect road trip?

 Where to go within Canada?

 Which places to select within the second biggest country on earth?
 Our choice was not easy at all at the beginning.
 From a rational point of view,, it seemed better to choose East Canada States.
 Closest to Europe, less flight time for our 3 year daughter, lots of interesting things to see.
 From the beautiful French Canadian cities to the whale watching, etc.